GiggInnovations/gigg-knowledge-base/gpt_pinning_post.md

 ## Notes

 - The inbox defaults to showing unpinned posts
+- The UI for pinned posts operate exactly the same as unpinned posts.
+For example, clicking the trash can icon will delete the post completely.
 - Use the filter icon in the inbox to switch between:
   - Pinned
   - Unpinned